flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-By default, metrics logging is off for local handlers, but this can be overridden.
-In the example above we've configured Flux to still generate metrics for this handler, like the time it took to handle
-an event.
+> 💡 Use logMetrics = true to track performance metrics even for local handlers.

-### Self-handling
+### Self-handling messages

-The examples so far have all shown situations where messages are handled in dedicated handler classes.
-However, it is
-also possible, and often even preferable to define the handler for a command or query in the message payload itself.

-Here's an example of a query class that 'handles itself':
+Instead of defining message handlers externally, you can embed handler logic directly in the message payload.
+This is
+often useful for queries or simple commands.

 ```java
 public class GetUserProfile {